-When Neil Young and Stephen Stills Paired Off for the First (and Only) Time
+When Neil Young and Stephen Stills Paired for ‘Long May You Run’

 Everything changed when a record company deadline forced the former Byrd and former Hollie to leave Miami for Los Angeles and put the finishing touches on a Crosby & Nash record, Whistling Down the Wire.
 Annoyed at the departure, Stills and Young scrubbed the tapes clean of any contributions made by their bandmates and resolved to keep the album a Stills-Young release.
 It would end up being credited to the Stills-Young Band.
 Nash and Crosby initially swore off ever working with the other two again, although they quickly softened their opinions.

-However, the album did deliver one of Young’s most enduring songs, the title track, which leads the album.
+However, the album did deliver one of Young’s most enduring songs: The album-leading title track.
 Neil wrote “Long May You Run” in tribute to Mort, his old 1948 Buck Roadmaster hearse, which met its demise in Blind River, Ontario, Canada in 1965 (not ’62, as the lyrics suggest).
 Contrary to rumors, that’s a different hearse than the one that had a part in the formation of Buffalo Springfield – which was a Pontiac named Mort II.

-After Stills, Young and the band finished recording the album in June of ’76, they set out to tour in advance of their new release.
-But the Stills-Young trek for Long May You Run was cut infamously short when a sore throat sidelined Neil and he ditched Stephen and company after only nine gigs.
+After Stills, Young and the band finished recording the album in June 1976, they set out to tour in advance of their new release.
+But the Stills-Young trek for Long May You Run was cut infamously short when a sore throat sidelined Neil and he ditched Stills and company after only nine gigs.
 Stills was the recipient of a telegram that read, “Dear Stephen, funny how some things that start spontaneously end that way.
 Eat a peach.
 Neil.”